hardcodes/lmtyas/README.md

 - **oidc-auth-ldap**: authenticate users with an external oidc server.
 Makes use of of the **authentication-oidc**, **oidc-ldap**, **ldap-common** and **get-userdata-ldap** feature. **NOTE**: right now the provider metadata server is only queried when the service is started.
 If the provider changes the configuration, the web service must be restarted!
 - **authentication-oidc**: holds the oidc implementation.
 - **oidc-ldap**: query user details from an external ldap server.

+  🚧 This feature creates a dependency to a dynamic linked OpenSSL library which must be installed on a server; the header files are needed for compiling.
 - **mail-noauth-notls**: send mails to user via mail server that does not need authentication and uses no encrypted transport.
 - **get-userdata-ldap**: query userdata (first and last name by email address of secret receiver) from a ldap server.
 - **no-userdata-backend**: use this, when there is no backend (like e.g., a ldap server) to query userdata.